SUDS (Spatial Urban Data System) Urban Indicators

 - Who can use this data?
 Anyone

 - Format: CSV or GIS shapefiles.
-We are also developing a process for access to a web-based GIS solution so that users can map and visualise the data using our web services.
+We are also developing a web-based GIS solution so that users can map and visualise the data using our web services:

-- More information: Table 1: Examples of small area urban indicators from SUDS programme (Word)
+- More information: Table 1: Examples of small area urban indicators from SUDS programme (PDF 60KB)

 LiDAR: High resolution image data of the Earth's surface